tiesselune/sled-entity/Readme.md

 It serves as a convenient middle ground to store, retreive and update structs in an embedded database with a bare-minimum relationnal model.

+## Why Reindeer 🦌 ?

+Reindeer aims to provide a very small and very fast embedded database, suitable for deployment on very low-end devices.
+It uses a binary tree to search for keys, and is designed to handle parent-child relationships very efficiently, while other types of relations are slower.

+Let's say you have to write a small utility for a network of schools.
+Each school has a set of promotions, and each promotion a list of students.
+Each School has a set of modules as well, on which they can register one or several promotions.
+You will have entities for `School`, `Promotion`, `Module` and `Student`.
+Most of the relationships are "parent-child" relationships, apart from Promotions registered to a given module (with each module having 1 or two promotions).

+For such a case, full-fledged SQL databases are not necessary, and will use computing resources.
+SQLite has a relatioin model that makes making it unecessarily complex.

+Here, Reindeer is organised such that each school has an ID (let's say, 1), each promotion has an ID beginning with its school ID (let's say : (1,9)) and each student has an ID begining with its promotion ID (so ((1,9),32) for instance).
+This makes searching all students in a school or all students in a promotion very efficient using a binary tree.

+Plus, Reindeer uses `bincode` for its data representation on disk, making it super fast at serializing and deserializing data, even on low-end hardware.
+Its schema and data layout are solely dependent on the code that uses it, being serialized versions of Rust struct instances.

+The goal of Reindeer is providing a super-fast, super-efficient embedded solution for this sort of case, while running on low-end hardware.

+## Where to use Reindeer ?

+Reindeer is meant to be used in scenarios where you need very good performance and a minimal footprint while still needing a basic relationnal model.
+If you have a data structure that can be summarized as mainly parent-child relations, then Reindeer will do the trick.

+:warning: **Reindeer is still in heavy development, so use at your own risk.
+Things will change and things may break.**

+Reindeer does not provide data redundancy or integrity checks other than deletion behaviours out of the box, so keep that in mind.
+It does provide a JSON import and export function if you want to secure data.

+[A migration system](https://github.com/tiesselune/reindeer-rs/issues/10) is on the way.

 ## Getting Started

 ### Create a `sled` database